pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 To run the example [Ls.groovy](./Ls.groovy), in a command prompt window:

-   - change into the directly containing this example and run the following
+   - change into the directory containing this example and run the following
       - `./gradlew Ls` (OS X / *nix)
       - `gradlew.bat Ls` (Windows)
    - You can also run the example by changing into the top level project folder, and then using the gradle `-p` argument to provide the path to this example